nodejs/node/deps/npm/doc/cli/npm-dist-tag.md

 * add:
   Tags the specified version of the package with the specified tag, or the `--tag` config if not specified.
-If the tag you're adding is `latest` and you have two-factor authentication on auth-and-writes then you'll need to include an otp on the command line with `--otp`.
+If you have two-factor authentication on auth-and-writes then you’ll need to include a one-time password on the command line with `--otp <one-time password>`.

 * rm:
   Clear a tag that is no longer in use from the package.